- Mark Schipper

 "Walter organized his favorite athletic directors (meaning everybody except Notre Dame, it sometimes seemed) into committees.
 And the committees got to go off on junkets to decide the important things, like the next season’s schedule, and television paid handsomely for all of it,” Arledge wrote.

-While Notre Dame submitted to the new order in 1952, and became the all-time leader in television appearances over the course of the program, Penn did not.
+While Notre Dame submitted to the new order in 1952, and became the all-time leader in television appearances over the course of the program, (TV knew who brought eyeballs to the screen), Penn did not.
 Cutting off its nose to spite its face, the Quakers refused to participate in the NCAA’s TV program, calling it a walking anti-trust violation.

 “The NCAA television control program is regarded by the University of Pennsylvania as illegal and unwise; hence we have not participated in it, and have opposed it,” president Stassen said in a written statement in 1953.
 “Our opposition has thus far been unsuccessful, but it is believed only a question of time before the centralized control scheme sponsored by the NCAA will be abrogated and all universities and colleges will enjoy the same rights and freedom in this respect that they do in other matters.”